Salem Radio Network News Friday, November 21, 2025

 The committee was reviewing President Donald Trump’s nominations to key labor positions, including Boeing’s chief labor counsel Scott Mayer to the National Labor Relations Board.

-“The concept of fairness is an elusive one,” Mayer said when asked by Hawley what would be a “fair resolution” to the strike.
-Mayer noted he was not speaking for the company.
+“The concept of fairness is an elusive one,” Mayer said when asked by Hawley what would be a fair resolution to the strike.
+Mayer said he was not speaking for the company.

 Hawley and Sanders criticized Boeing for giving recent CEOs substantial compensation packages, but holding out against the IAM’s proposals.